Know Your Policy

 Visit Your Veterinarian

 One of the benefits of pet insurance is that when your dog or cat is sick or injured, you don’t have to wait to see if they get worse before seeking care.
 Enjoy peace of mind knowing that you can go to the vet when you first notice something is wrong.
-And remember, pet insurance isn’t like having an HMO—most coverage allows you to visit any vet you choose.
+Most coverage also allows you to visit any vet you choose.

 Pay Your Veterinary Bill

-Pet insurance will reimburse you for care you have already received, so pay the vet’s invoice or bill when you receive it.
-Most pet insurances companies in North America have extremely fast turnaround on claims, typically two weeks or less, so you won’t be out of pocket for long.
-In extreme cases—such as costly operations and veterinary procedures—your vet may contact your insurance company to arrange direct payment.
+Unless your claim is particularly complex, you’ll be reimbursed quickly.
+Pet insurances companies in North America have extremely fast turnaround on claims, typically two weeks or less, so you won’t be out of pocket for long.
+In extreme cases—such as in the case of costly operations and specialized veterinary procedures—your vet may contact your insurance company to arrange direct payment.

 Fill Out Your Claim Form

 It’s easy to send in your claim.
-You can fax, mail or email your scanned claim form to your pet health insurance provider, along with a copy of your paid and itemized veterinary bill.
+You can choose to either fax, mail, email or even directly upload your scanned claim form to your pet health insurance provider, along with a copy of your paid and itemized veterinary bill.

 Once your pet insurance provider receives your claim form, it will be assessed by a claims advisor and then processed for speedy payment.

-With most companies, you will receive a check within two weeks of the receipt of your claim.
-Some companies offer direct deposit into your checking account.
+With most companies, you will receive reimbursement within two weeks of the receipt of your claim.
+Some companies even offer direct deposit into your checking account.
 Ask your pet insurance provider’s customer service representative if this service is available.

 Your reimbursement will be for the claim amount minus any applicable co-insurance and deductible.
 Your accident or illness coverage limits will also apply.